S550608/Assignment2-lella/README.md

 # Nearest airport and route direction to Museum

 1. Vijayawada International Airport.
-2. From the bus stop we need to take the cab then it will go via bundur road to Enikepadu.
+2. From the Vijayawada International Airport we need to take the cab then it will goto Done Atkuru.
-3. Enikepadu to Gudavalli
+3. Done Atkuru to Ramavarapadu
-4. Gudavalli to RTO Gannavaram
+4. Ramavarapadu to Governor Peta
-5. From RTO Gannavaram Turn left towards the Vijayawada International Airport
+5. From Governor Peta Turn left towards the Bapu Museum, Vijayawada

 ### Unordered list